ygrayne/oberon-rts-hw/README.md

 ## Current Status

+* 2023-04-05: (re-) implemented the watchdog and the stack overflow monitor.
+Their error signals result in an error handling that is unified together with the trap handling.

 * 2023-03-29:: two platforms, P3 and P4, each implement the same functionality needed to run a simplified version of Oberon RTS (Embedded Project Oberon software runs as well, out of the box).
 These two platforms shall serve as basis for all work going forward.
 * 2023-03-30: Added log buffer